Skip to main content

 About Serra Gelada

-Serra Gelada Natural Park protects a dramatic coastal mountain ridge rising to 438 meters between the resort towns of Benidorm and Alfaz del Pi on the Costa Blanca, encompassing approximately 5,564 hectares of Mediterranean hillside, towering sea cliffs, and marine environments.
+Serra Gelada Natural Park protects a dramatic coastal mountain ridge between the resort towns of Benidorm and Altea on the Costa Blanca, encompassing 5,654 hectares of Mediterranean hillside, towering sea cliffs, and marine environments across the municipalities of Benidorm, l'Alfàs del Pi, and Altea.
+[1] Of this total, approximately 744 hectares are terrestrial and approximately 4,909 hectares are marine, making Serra Gelada the first maritime-terrestrial Natural Park in the Valencian Region.
 The park's name (Frozen Mountain) refers to the north-facing cliff face that rarely receives direct sunlight, maintaining a cooler microclimate contrasting with the sun-baked Mediterranean slopes above.
-The park includes a marine reserve with Posidonia seagrass meadows and the offshore Benidorm Island, creating a remarkably diverse protected area sandwiched between two of Spain's most intensively developed tourist resorts.
+The ridge rises to approximately 435 metres at Alto del Gobernador and drops in vertical sea cliffs of up to 300 metres.
+The park includes a marine reserve with Posidonia seagrass meadows and the offshore Illa de Benidorm (Benidorm Island), creating a remarkably diverse protected area sandwiched between two of Spain's most intensively developed tourist resorts.

 Wildlife Ecosystems